Tinram/MySQL/README.md

 List GRANTs.

-Similar to, yet simpler than, *pt-show-grants*.
+Similar to *pt-show-grants*, with cleaner output.
 Connect as root user.